 A survey of the leading issues in American life from the Reconstruction to the present.
-The course focuses on politics, cultural development, social conflict, economic life, foreign policy, influential ideas, and significant individuals.
+The course focuses on politics, cultural development, social conflict, economic life, foreign policy, influential ideas, and significant individuals in U.S. history.
+(CAN HIST 10)